geopm/geopm/service/docs/source/geopm.7.rst

 GEOPM Environment Variables
 ---------------------------
+``GEOPM_NUM_PROC``
+  The number of processes to be tracked and profiled by the controller on each compute node.
+The controller will wait until this number of processes request profiling before starting the control loop and subsequent requests for profiling will be ignored by the controller.
+  This environment variable is useful when executing a non-MPI application without :doc:`geopmlaunch(1) <geopmlaunch.1>` and in the case where there is more than one process to be profiled.
+The default value for GEOPM_NUM_PROC is one.
 ``GEOPM_REPORT``
   The path to which a GEOPM report file is saved.
 See the ``--geopm-report`` :ref:`option description <geopm-report option>` in